Maccabi Tel Aviv B.C.

-Maccabi Tel Aviv Basketball Club (מועדון כדורסל מכבי תל אביב), known for sponsorship reasons as Maccabi Playtika Tel Aviv (מכבי ראפיד תל אביב), is a professional basketball club based in Tel Aviv, Israel.
-The team plays in the Israeli Basketball Premier League (the top tier of Israeli basketball), and internationally in the EuroLeague.
+Maccabi Tel Aviv Basketball Club (מועדון כדורסל מכבי תל אביב), known for sponsorship reasons as Maccabi Rapyd Tel Aviv (מכבי ראפיד תל אביב), is a professional basketball club based in Tel Aviv, Israel.
+The team plays in the Ligat HaAl (the top tier of Israeli basketball), and internationally in the EuroLeague.
 Maccabi Tel Aviv is known as one of the best teams in Europe, having won 6 Euroleague titles since joining, and having sent numerous players to the NBA draft.

-The club started in the mid-1930s, as part of the Maccabi Tel Aviv Sports Club, which had been founded in 1906.
+The club was established in the mid-1930s, as part of the Maccabi Tel Aviv Sports Club, which had been founded in 1906.

-With six EuroLeague championships (including the 2001 FIBA SuproLeague), one Adriatic League championship, 55 Israeli Basketball Premier League championships, 45 Israeli State Cup titles, and 10 Israeli League Cup titles, Maccabi has been the most successful basketball team in Israel, and is also one of the most successful basketball teams outside of North America.
-Players such as Tal Brody, Miki Berkovich, Jim Boatwright, Kevin Magee, Earl Williams, and Aulcie Perry; and more recently Derrick Sharp, Šarūnas Jasikevičius, Tal Burstein, Anthony Parker, and Nikola Vujčić, have been among the elite of Europe's basketball players.
+With 6 EuroLeague championships (including the 2001 FIBA SuproLeague), one Adriatic League championship, 57 Israeli Basketball Premier League championships, 46 Israeli State Cup titles, and 11 Israeli League Cup titles, Maccabi has been the most successful basketball team in Israel.
+Players such as Tal Brody, Miki Berkovich, Jim Boatwright, Kevin Magee, Earl Williams, and Aulcie Perry; and more recently Derrick Sharp, Šarūnas Jasikevičius, Tal Burstein, Anthony Parker and Nikola Vujčić, have been among the elite of Europe's basketball players.

 History

 The Israeli Basketball Super League started in 1954, and Maccabi Tel Aviv was the first champion.
-It has dominated the championship ever since, winning the title 54 times, including a run of 23 titles in a row between 1970 and 1992.
-The team has also won the Israeli Basketball State Cup 45 times.
+It has dominated the championship ever since, winning the title overal 57 times, including 23 consecutive titles (1970 and 1992).
+The team has also won the Israeli Basketball State Cup overall 45 times.
 Maccabi is considered Israel's national sporting representative in the world.

 From 1969 until 2008, Maccabi Tel Aviv was sponsored by Elite, Israel's largest food company, and carried its name.
 Since July 2008, Maccabi has had a new sponsor – Electra.
 In 2015 they switched their sponsor once again, this time to fashion chain FOX.

 Since 1963, the club's home court has been the Yad Eliyahu Arena in Tel Aviv (later renamed "Menora Mivtachim Arena").
 Originally an open-air court for 5,000 spectators, it is now a modern indoor arena with a capacity of 10,383.

 Most Maccabi Tel Aviv head coaches have been former players of the club.
 Yehoshua Rozin was involved with the club for 40 years.
 Ralph Klein started as an 18-year-old player and later had several spells as a coach, and led the club to its first EuroLeague title in the 1977–78 season.
 Zvi Sherf played for Maccabi's second team, and coached the team for three spells.
-Pini Gershon played in the Youth Section, and as a coach led Maccabi to three EuroLeague titles; in 2001, 2004, and 2005.
+Pini Gershon played in the Youth department and as a coach led Maccabi to three EuroLeague titles; in 2001, 2004, and 2005.

-Maccabi Tel Aviv has always provided the senior Israeli national basketball team with a large number of players.
+Maccabi Tel Aviv has always provided the senior Israel national basketball team with a large number of players.
 Five Maccabi players, headed by Avraham Shneur, were on the team that represented Israel in its first EuroBasket, in 1953 in Moscow.